 The United Nations COVID-19 response group notes that persons with disabilities living in institutions are at most risk for the virus, since they often live in close proximity to other people (United Nations 2020).
 Meanwhile, persons with disabilities might also be economically impacted by the virus.
-During the viruses initial spread, the unemployment rate amongst persons with disabilities reached 20%, 5.3% higher than the population at large (Wright 2020).
-Shutdowns in public transportation, government, and healthcare services could also adversely affect persons with disabilities.
+During the viruses initial spread, the unemployment rate amongst persons with disabilities reached 20%, 5.3% higher than the transportation, government, and healthcare services could also adversely affect persons with disabilities.